DHARPA-Project/kiara/docs/usage/getting_started.md

 because *kiara* really likes the [Apache Arrow project](https://arrow.apache.org/docs/index.html), and thinks that there is a very high probability that it will become a de-facto standard in this space (if it isn't already).
-Why Arrow tables are better than others is a topic for another time, plus, in practical terms the underlying implementation of the data structures that are used by *kiara* will be transparent to most users.
+Why Arrow tables are better than others is a topic for another time, plus, in practical terms the underlying implementation of the data structures that are used by *kiara* will be transparent to most users anyway.

 A depressingly large amount of data comes in csv files, which is why we'll use one as an example here.
-Specifically, we will use [``JournalNodes1902.csv`](https://github.com/DHARPA-Project/kiara_modules.playground/blob/develop/examples/data/journals/JournalNodes1902.csv).
-This file contains a information about medical journals (name, type, where it was from, etc.).
+Specifically, we will use [``JournalNodes1902.csv``](https://github.com/DHARPA-Project/kiara_modules.playground/blob/develop/examples/data/journals/JournalNodes1902.csv).
+This file contains a information about historical medical journals (name, type, where it was from, etc.).
 We want to convert this file into a 'proper' table structure, because that will make subsequent processing faster, and also simpler in a lot of cases.